Rubsun/django-company-review/README.md

-# Django Happy Birthday
+# Django Company Review

 ## Description
-Django_Company-Review - This is a Django project designed to create companies and reviews.
+Django-Company-Review - This is a Django project designed to create companies and reviews.

 ## Requirements
 - Python 3.10